mark-kibo/my-portfolio/README.md

 - HTML5 and CSS3: For the structure, layout, and styling of the web pages.
 - JavaScript: To add interactivity and dynamic elements to the website.
 - Bootstrap or another CSS framework: To enhance responsiveness and ensure compatibility across different devices and screen sizes.
-- [Insert any additional technologies or libraries specific to your implementation.]

 ## Setup Instructions